mcosovic/JuliaGrid.jl/docs/src/manual/powerFlowAnalysis.md

 * [`branch!`](@ref branch!)
 * [`generator!`](@ref generator!).

 Finally, the package provides two additional functions.
 One function validates the reactive power limits of generators once the AC power flow solution has been computed.
-The other function adjusts the voltage angles to match the angle of an arbitrary slack bus:
+The other function adjusts the voltage angles to match the angle of an arbitrary bus:
 * [`reactivePowerLimit!`](@ref reactivePowerLimit!)
 * [`adjustVoltageAngle!`](@ref adjustVoltageAngle!).